 Through its configuration the tail silencer allows the motorcycle to outperform current noise emission limits and comply with future standards, without forfeiting any power in the process.
-Measured according to the ECE standard, the new engine develops a noise level of 79 dB(A), the current limit being 82 dB(A).
-The new standard applicable in the EC is 80 dB(A).
-(An increase by 3 dB(A) means that the noise pressure level is doubled - and vice versa.)
+Measured according to the ECE standard, the new engine develops a noise level of 79 dB(A), the current limit in the European Union (EU) being 80 dB(A).